 For more information on how Child Life Services can help siblings, families should speak with a NICU social worker.

 Children who have spent time in the NICU or in the hospital as a baby, may be at risk for developmental difficulties.
-Our Early Developmental Assessment Center (EDAC) is a vital resource for families with children who were born early, had difficulties at or shortly after birth or are concerned about their young child’s development.
-Learn more about having an evaluation at our Early Developmental Assessment Center.
+Our High-Risk Infant Follow-Up Clinic is a vital resource for families with children who were born early, had difficulties at or shortly after birth or are concerned about their young child’s development.